 The Friends have successfully repaired the structure and are pursuing plans and fundraising to interpret the site as a center for music education and the advancement of the Coltrane legacy.

-• Grant funding for restoration awarded from New York State, preliminary restoration work should start soon.
+• Grant funding for restoration awarded from New York State, preliminary restoration work underway.

-• Plans are underway for on-site exhibits, programs, training, and outreach to further the appreciation of American jazz and the Coltrane family’s legacy.
+• Planning for on-site exhibits, programs, training, and outreach to further the appreciation of American jazz and the Coltrane family’s legacy.

 • Guest contributor Kathleen Hennessy, a trustee of the Friends of the Coltrane Home, shares some exciting plans for the future of the Coltrane Home on Preservation Long Island’s blog: Educate and Elevate: The John and Alice Coltrane Home in Dix Hills